-The Chief Mate as the Health Safety Environment (HSE) Officer is also in charge of medical emergencies.
-The Captain is responsible for the safety of the vessel and anyone sailing aboard the vessel.
+The person designated by the Chief Mate to be the Health Safety Environment (HSE) Officer is also in charge of medical emergencies.
+The Master is responsible for the safety of the vessel and anyone sailing aboard the vessel.
 He or she is responsible for evaluating the weather, sea state and vessel condition to determine if a vessel to vessel, vessel to rig or MEDEVAC can be carried out within an acceptable level of risk.